 Ahrefs is a tool that helps you improve your content engagement strategy.
 Using this tool, you can discover new keywords, story, and content ideas and even find ways to measure the success of your organic distribution

 The transition to a customer-focused company cannot happen overnight.
 The quest for customer focus is a long-term process that requires constant monitoring, updates, and adjustments.

 Freshchat’s live chat software can help on this quest by transforming your customer experience journey through proactive messaging campaigns, chatbots, multilingual support, and more.
-With Freshchat, you can be sure that no customer will have anything less than an incredible experience.
+With Freshchat, you can ensure that no customer will have anything less than an incredible experience.